tomlurge/visionion/doc/factsRow.md

 ﻿**	new design **
-as implemented in mr3.js - the 3. version of my MongoDB mapRerduce scripts
+as implemented in mr3.js - the 3. version of the MongoDB mapReduce script

 		clients						client
 		servers						box